 “You're welcome, and anytime you need anything or just want to talk, anything just call and I’ll be right over.”She smiled and I walked away.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, 02723Write a Review